Ruben Hoogenhout

-Ruben Hoogenhout (born 14 April 1999) is a Dutch professional footballer who plays as a centre-back for Resovia, on loan from Miedź Legnica.
+Ruben Hoogenhout (born 14 April 1999) is a Dutch professional footballer who plays as a centre-back for Super League Greece 2 club Ilioupoli.

 Club career

 He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 10 March 2017 in a game against Achilles '29.

 On 5 November 2020, he joined Miedź Legnica II.
 Shortly after, he was promoted to the first team roster.

 On 6 July 2022, Hoogenhout moved on loan to I liga club Resovia for one year.

+On 1 August 2024, he left Miedź by mutual consent after asking the club to have his contract terminated.

+On 16 August 2024, he signed with Cypriot First Division side Enosis Neon Paralimni.